-- B. Brightpoint prohibits threats and acts of violence on college property, Brightpoint facilities, and at any Brightpoint sponsored event; while engaged in business, educational, or athletic activities; and while traveling in state vehicles.
+- B. The TAT is charged with addressing all reported behavioral issues which occur on the college campus, at an off-site location, online or on an electronic site, including e-mail, blogs, social media, and Canvas postings.
+Off-campus and electronic, social media or online behavior of students, staff, faculty, individuals or third parties may be considered and investigated by the TAT in instances where a threat is thought to exist to the college community. - C. The mission of the college TAT is to facilitate a safe college community through a coordinated, systemic, collaborative, objective, unbiased, thoughtful, and proactive approach, with strong emphasis on prevention through identification of the potential threats, assessments of said threats, interventions, management and follow up of any and all situations that pose or are thought to pose potential threats to the safety and well-being of individuals on campus as well as to the college community. - D. The college prohibits threats and acts of violence on college property, the college facilities, and at any college sponsored event; while engaged in business, educational, or athletic activities; and while traveling in state vehicles.
 Prohibited conduct includes but is not limited to: - 1. injuring another person physically; - 2. engaging in behavior that creates a reasonable fear of injury to self or another person; - 3. engaging in behavior that would subject a reasonable person to, and does subject another individual to, extreme emotional distress; - 4. possessing, brandishing, or using a weapon while on state premises by students, except where possession is a result of participation in an organized and scheduled instructional exercise for a course, or where the student is a law enforcement professional; - 5. possessing, brandishing, or using a firearm, weapon, or other device by faculty or staff that is not required by the individual's position while on college/system office property or engaged in college/system office business; or in violation of law or other college/system office policy, except where the employee is a law enforcement professional; - 6. brandishing or using a weapon by third parties with a permit to carry a concealed weapon while on campus in academic or administrative buildings, or while attending a sporting, entertainment or educational event, when specifically asked by the college to agree not to possess a weapon as a condition of attendance.
 This provision does not apply to law enforcement personnel; - 7. intentionally damaging property; - 8. threatening to injure an individual (including oneself) or to damage property; - 9. committing injurious acts motivated by, or related to, domestic violence or sexual harassment; and - 10. retaliating against any employee or student who, in good faith, reports a violation of this policy. - 11.
-See Student Conduct in the Brightpoint College Catalog/Student Handbook for additional information specific to student conduct - C. Consequences of Policy Violations:
+See Student Conduct in the College Catalog/Student Handbook for additional information specific to student conduct. - B. Students are covered under additional provisions in the college Student Handbook to include: - 1.
+19.19.10 Student Rights and Responsibilities - 2.
+19.19.11 Student Code of Conduct